What comes to mind when you hear the word, “sell?”

 Unfortunately, the words “sales” or “sell” no longer simply mean to persuade someone of the value of your offering.
-Instead they carry the baggage of images of untrustworthiness and deviousness.
+Instead, these words carry the baggage of untrustworthiness and deviousness.
 This is a misconception that does an enormous disservice.

-Far too often, sales professionals believe this stereotypical image of sales and see the activity of selling as negative.
-They feel that if they are selling (or being perceived to be selling), they are doing something that is not quite right or that has the potential to be not quite right.
+Far too often, business owners believe this stereotypical image of sales and see the activity of selling as negative.
+They feel that if they are selling (or being perceived to be selling), they are doing something that is not quite right.
 This puts them, in their own minds, at a disadvantage and on a lower level than their prospects and customers.
 This is a difficult place to be.
 And it stops many from taking action.